-Nuclear reactor near Richland shuts down after malfunction
+Nuclear plant near Richland shuts after malfunction at BPA substation

 The leak was not classified as an emergency, but its location compromised the integrity of the plant’s “primary containment,” according to a report filed with the Nuclear Regulatory Commission.

 It is unclear whether the leak was related to the plant’s shutdown.
-Paoli said the leak would be fixed before the plant begins operating.
+Paoli said the leak in the flow line has been fixed.

 Kevin Wingert, a BPA spokesman, said the malfunction is under investigation.
 It appeared to be related to a breaker that did not operate properly when a line went down, possibly from subzero temperatures.